Tap-Payments/goSellSDK-Android/README.md

 <a name="setup"></a>
 # Setup
 ---
 First of all, `goSellSDK` should be set up.
-In this section only secret key is required.
+In this section secret key and application ID are required.

 <a name="setup_gosellsdk_class_properties"></a>
 ## goSellSDK Class Properties